shipuicom/core/README.md

 - [x] Fix safari 17 and below popover positioning (this might also fix other legacy browsers)
 - [x] Fix datepicker popover positioning
 - [x] Add hotkeys to navigate spk-menu options
+- [x] Create a color picker component
+- [ ] Create a timepicker component
 - [ ] Create a spinner component
 - [ ] Create a accordion component
 - [ ] Create a CSV input that create chips on comma (or enter) press